Civic & Cultural, *On the Boards

 Lot-line constraints prevent windows on the east and west; light, instead, arrives from above—always present, never harsh.
 A saw-tooth roof delivers north light deep into four new studio spaces, ensuring artists work in clarity and quietude.
 Exposed wood framing traces the geometry of the roofline from within, offering a warm expression of structure and craft.
 A perforated metal screen animates the O Street facade, creating a subtle threshold between the pace of the city and the slower rhythm within.

-A courtyard, carved between the existing building and the new volume, becomes the project’s heart—an in-between space that encourages chance meetings, outdoor workshops, and quiet reflection.
-Entry is not immediate, but discovered.
-One slips through the courtyard, entering from the side, not the front—a gesture that invites a slower arrival, a deeper engagement.
-The new program includes a retail gallery, classrooms, and flexible gathering spaces—each connected to the courtyard and to each other.
+Entry is not immediate, but discovered through a side entrance… A gesture that invites a slower arrival and deeper engagement.
+The new program includes a retail gallery, classrooms, and flexible gathering spaces.
+All connected to the courtyard and to each other.

 Previous ProjectNext Project